So why are VC’s not looking?

 Software (plugins), has almost no VC investments – even though the operational and cash-flow leverage available in software is massive (as is normal for successful software companies)!

-The lack of attention is obvious when you realize that you can probably buy the top 150 non-Automatic WordPress plugin companies for less than twenty million dollars!
-The only non-Automatic WordPress company that is worth 100+ Million or so is Envato – a marketplace service based in Australia that specializes in selling low-priced WordPress plugins and other design related products and services.
+The lack of attention is obvious when you realize that you can probably buy the top 150 non-Automattic WordPress plugin companies for less than twenty million dollars!
+The only non-Automattic WordPress company that is worth 100+ Million or so is Envato – a marketplace service based in Australia that specializes in selling low-priced WordPress plugins and other design related products and services.

 Users spend millions of dollars every year on plugins – many of them with features that do not come close to matching their SAAS counterparts.